Jumio/mobile-sdk-ios/README.md

 In case you use a combination of these products, make sure to add frameworks only once to your app and that those frameworks are linked and embedded in your Xcode project.
 Two packages are available with frameworks for device only and frameworks with device and simulator support.
 Make sure to use the device only frameworks for app submissions to the AppStore, as using the other package will cause a rejection by Apple.

-(*) The MicroBlink and UMoove framework can optionally be left out (do not add to your app project) to reduce app size.
-If MicroBlink is not linked in the app, the native barcode scanner is used, that has a slight disadvantage in speed and capture reliability.
-In case the UMoove is left out, the face liveness capability cannot be used.

 Add the following linker flags to your Xcode Build Settings:<br/>
 __Note:__ Added automatically if using CocoaPods.